Ephraim Brown – Murdered on the Oregon Trail

 South Pass, Wyoming by the National Park Service.

 On August 2, the company was camped at the Three Crossings of the Sweetwater River east of the Continental Divide at South Pass, Wyoming.
-Here, while the men were standing guard over the stock to prevent Indian raids, Ephraim Brown was shot and killed by a man in a quarrel.
+Here, while the men stood guard over the stock to prevent Indian raids, Ephraim Brown was shot and killed by a man in a quarrel.
 He was buried where he died.

 Of this event, Arthur Menefee wrote: